 Where the record button is located.
 Make sure to disable it before logging in.
 Re-enable it when finished logging in.

 Recording a manual login flow in mabl is mostly the same as the above section.
 For security reasons, you'll still want to add your credentials to mabl.
-Although the mabl app and trainer are secure, the trainer gives you the ability to pass the credentials assigned to a journey as variables for an additional layer of security.
+Although the mabl app and trainer are secure, the trainer gives you the ability to pass the credentials assigned to a test as variables for an additional layer of security.

 Mirroring the above, simply add the credentials you'd like to use to mabl to get started.
-You can add your credentials from the "Credentials" tab in the "Configurations" page, accessible from the lefthand navigation.
+You can add your credentials from the "Credentials" tab in the "Configurations" page, accessible from the left hand navigation.

-Once your credentials are added, start creating your journey.
+Once your credentials are added, start creating your test.
 It's important to select the credentials you want to use at the bottom of the form, you must not enable auto-login.
 Be sure that you're starting from a logged out state where you don't have any cookies.
 Since mabl executes in the cloud and not locally, this is the best way to make sure you're recording in the same state that mabl sees your app during testing.

 For the URL, you can start on any page you'd like within your app. mabl will record all URL edits you make as well as other navigation changes.
-All you need to do now is click the "create journey" button at the bottom.
+All you need to do now is click the "create test" button at the bottom.

 Now you'll be taken to your app with the mabl trainer open on the right, ready to record anything from key presses and clicks to downloaded files.
 Begin to use your app as you normally would, locating the login fields in app.
 Before you start inputing your desired username and password into the fields, find the "Use Variables" button, appearing as an (x), near the bottom of the mabl trainer.
 Hover over it and click the "Use Variable" button that appears.